scalacenter/platform/sbt-platform/docs/sbt-platform.md

 }
 ```

-Every time you execute the nightly release process, the release process
+The previous code checks that the active release process, set when either
+`releaseStable` or `releaseNightly` is run, corresponds to the defined
-creates a release in GitHub and adds your markdown notes under `/notes`
+nightly process and if so creates a release in GitHub, along with your
-as release notes (if any).
+markdown release notes (if any).

 ### On further extensions
 `sbt-release` provides primitives to write release processes from scratch: